 Wärtsilä response to COVID-19

-The rapid spread of the novel coronavirus disease 2019 (COVID-19), combined with the impact of various government responses, is now affecting every person, organisation and society worldwide.
+The continued spread of the novel coronavirus disease 2019 (COVID-19), combined with the impact of various government responses, is affecting every person, organisation and society worldwide.
 We all need to find ways to deal with the crisis in our personal

 and business lives.

 employees as well as all external stakeholders around the globe.
 We encourage social distancing in daily work, using online meetings, and restrict all non-critical travel, off-site meetings and external visitors to Wärtsilä sites to contain

-To mitigate the negative impact caused by the pandemic and actions to contain it, Wärtsilä is taking proactive steps to minimise the negative impact on its operations globally.
+To mitigate the negative impact caused by the pandemic and actions to contain it, Wärtsilä is taking proactive steps to minimise the impact on its operations globally.
 These actions include reduced worktime and temporary lay-offs of personnel,

 while aligning the activity with customer needs.
 Meanwhile, the company is ensuring its ability to return to normalised operations and to capture future growth opportunities when markets recover.